 Entrance into the Temple: The earth is the Lord’s and all that is in it, the world, and those who live in it; for He has founded it on the seas, and established it on the rivers.

-Rogation Sunday is the day when we express our thanks to God for blessing the fruits of the earth, and for all the hard work that is being done by our food producers.
+Rogation Sunday is the day when we express our thanks to God for blessing the fruits of the Earth, and for all the hard work that is being done by our food producers, both on land and at sea.
 It is the Major Rogation that precedes the three days before Ascension Day, which are known as the Minor Rogations.